The 6 Best Coffee Alternatives in 2019 According To Experts

 1. Caffeine-free coffeeYou may really enjoy the taste of coffee but wish to cut down on the amount of caffeine consumed.

-So-called caffeine-free coffees and other products usually contain a small percentage of caffeine, but maybe worth a try if you are seeking to substantially reduce your caffeine consumption whilst not cutting it out completely.
+So-called caffeine alternatives and other products usually contain a small percentage of caffeine, but maybe worth a try if you are seeking to substantially reduce your caffeine consumption whilst not cutting it out completely.

 These coffees will be very similar in taste to your ‘normal’, i.e. caffeine-containing, coffee.
 You might, in fact, not feel a difference.